 This is one case where the internet is not your friend.

 Some news and media outlets are reporting that people can only enter and tour Machu Picchu for an hour.
 That is simply not the case.
 Once you're inside you can take as long as you need to complete the route you choose.
-There are 3 circuits inside.
+There are 2 circuits inside.
 The procedure is the same as last year once you get inside.
 This means that once you exit you cannot re-enter.
 This is the same rule as last year.
-Average tour takes 2 hours but that depends on which circuit you choose or if you hike to Sungate.
+Average time for tours with pickup guides hired at the main entry take 1-2 hours but that depends on which circuit you choose or if you hike to Sungate.
 There are factors that affect how long you can stay inside.
+Tours by Adios guides take 3-4H.
 Often it's the call to nature that drives people out.
 The only restrooms are located at the main entry.
-But once inside you are not chased out because of the ticking clock.
+They will not ask you to leave once your are inside the citadel.

 What you need to know about the new entry tickets.